Ghosts Next Door

 "That swing was moving by itself, Nick!
 Who were you talking to?"
 I demanded.

 "Who told you?
-I don't even know what you're talking about," I was thoroughly confused now.
+I don't even know what you're talking about," I was confused.

 "Daddy Sikki," my little brother looked at me like I was the biggest idiot in the world.

 Somewhere between that and the opening of Nick's presents after everyone had left, I told my parents about what I saw and what Nick claimed was Daddy Sikki swinging next to him even though no one was there.
-My mom said they would talk to him later, but that for now, we shouldn't spoil Nick's big day.
-I must say that my little brother got some really cool presents, but the whole time, he kept giggling to himself as if he had some kind of secret that he was holding in.
+My mom said they would talk to him later but that we shouldn't spoil Nick's big day for now.
+My little brother got some really cool presents, but the whole time, he kept giggling to himself as if he had some kind of secret that he was holding in.
 "What's so funny, hun?"
-My mom laughed too.
+My mom laughed, too.

 "Nothing," Nick shrugged his shoulders and tried stifling his laughter.